Why ecotourism is so important for all of us!

 Usually smaller stores or visiting smaller villages will enable you to buy more directly from the artist.
 This promotes the financial possibilities to keep traditions alive and people can afford to spend time making traditional crafts rather then looking for other work.
 This also means respecting the time it takes to make items some items and be willing to pay for the time and artistry that went into it.

 One ecotourism tour companies we like is Bikers Zaci.
-Bikers Zaci does bike tours around the colonial city of Valladolid and to Mayan villages.
+Bikers Zaci does bike tours around the colonial city of Valladolid and to Maya villages.
 They help clean trails and promote eco tourism in Mexico.

 Ecotourism in Mexico